 3. Wrap it up and bake in the oven

-The company that makes it recommends wrapping it in foil before chucking them in the oven.
-I make sure I wrap them tightly in foil and then place it in the preheated oven.
+The company that makes it recommends wrapping it in foil before chucking it in the oven.
+I make sure I wrap them tightly in foil and then place them in the preheated oven.
 It cooks the potato evenly.

 Saving the best for last!
 I put the wrapped potato on a baking tray to collect any juice drippings while the sweet potato is being cooked. in a 350°F (176°C).
-Place the wrapped potato in a 350°F (176°C) and let it cook, uninterrupted, for 1 hour at least.
+Place the wrapped potato in a 350°F (176°C) oven and let it cook, uninterrupted, for at least 1 hour.

-Please note that oven temperatures vary by manufacturer and your altitude too.
-Also, if you are using a toaster oven, you will need to bake it longer than hour.
+Please note that oven temperatures vary by manufacturer, and your altitude, too.
+Also, if you are using a toaster oven, you will need to bake it longer than an hour.

 Once it’s cooked, I like to leave it in for about 20 minutes so that the potato cooks a little more.